Jango73/blender-scripts/README.md

 ### CopyArmatureConstraints.py
 * Copies all bone constraints from one armature to another, using bone names for matching.

+### RemoveEmptyGroups.py
+* Removes, from an object, all vertex groups that do not contain values that are above zero (above 0.01).

 ## Scripts for Blender 2.7x

 ### mesh_modifiers_utilities.py